 1/4 to 1/2 cup lemon juice or red wine vinegar

 2 teaspoons salt (optional)

 6 1/2-quart or larger Dutch oven or stockpot

 Jars for canning or containers for freezing

-Peel the tomatoes: Bring a large Dutch oven or stock pot of water to a boil over high heat.
+Boil a pot of water and prep the ice bath: Bring a large Dutch oven or stockpot of water to a boil over high heat.
 Fill a mixing bowl with ice and water and set this next to the stove.

-When finished, use your hands or a paring knife to strip the skins from the tomatoes.
+Strip the peels from the tomatoes: When finished blanching, use your hands or a paring knife to strip the skins from the tomatoes.
 Discard the water used to boil the tomatoes.

-Preserving Option 1 — Freeze your sauce: Let the sauce cool and then transfer it into freezer containers or freezer bags.
-Sauce can be kept frozen for at least three months before starting to develop freezer burn or off-flavors.
+Preserving option 1 — freeze your sauce: Let the sauce cool, then transfer it into freezer containers or freezer bags.
+Sauce can be kept frozen for at least 3 months before starting to develop freezer burn or off-flavors.

-Preserving Option 2 — Can your sauce: Transfer the hot sauce into sterilized canning jars.
+Preserving option 2 — can your sauce: Transfer the hot sauce into sterilized canning jars.
 Top with new, sterilized lids, and screw on the rings until finger tight.
 Process in a pot of boiling water for 30 minutes.
-Let cool completely on the counter — if any lids do not seal completely (the lids will invert and form a vacuum seal), refrigerate that sauce and use it within a week or freeze it for up to three months.
+Let cool completely on the counter — if any lids do not seal completely (the lids will invert and form a vacuum seal), refrigerate that sauce and use it within a week or freeze it for up to 3 months.
 Canned tomato sauce can be stored in the pantry for at least a year.

 → For a more detailed description of the canning process, read this tutorial: A Visual Tour of Hot Water Bath Canning